Bartvds/mocha-unfunk-reporter/README.md

 ## What?

-Unfunk-reporter is a minimal spec-style console reporter that doesn't confuse lesser enviroments with funky display tricks, line overwrites, escapes or weird encodings.
-Main use-case is running `mocha`'s node module as external tool in IDE's like WebStorm or other basic consoles, but should work in all cli/console mocha flavours if you manage to pass it to mocha as `--reporter`.
+Unfunk-reporter is a minimal `spec`-style console reporter that doesn't confuse lesser console enviroments with funky display tricks, line overwrites, escapes or weird encodings.
+Main use-case is running `mocha`'s node module as external tool in IDE's like WebStorm or other basic consoles and low-tech buffered output, but should work in all mocha node.js module flavours if you manage to pass it to mocha as `reporter`.
 It should easily be adapted to alternate unfunky displays.

 The reporter does *not* extend `mocha`'s default Base reporter prototype, because that is main source of funkyness, so not all of mocha's reporter related options are supported.